 In Workbench 5, Domo has a developer platform that enables you to build your own custom Domo plugins.
 In this release of the platform we enable you to build your own:

 - Data Transforms

-The Workbench Developer Platform uses Dynamic-Link Library (DLL) that can be built in your language and IDE of choice and then installed into Workbench through the Plugin Manager.
+The Workbench Developer Platform uses Dynamic-Link Library (DLL) that can be built in your .NET Framework language and IDE of choice and then installed into Workbench through the Plugin Manager.